pravega/pravega-benchmark/README.md

 The option '-controller tcp://127.0.0.1:9090' specifies the pravega controller IP address and port number.
 Note that -producers 1 indicates 1 producer/writers.

-in case you want to write/read the certain number of events use the -events option without -time option as follows
+in the case you want to write/read the certain number of events use the -events option without -time option as follows

 <pravega benchmark directory>/run/pravega-benchmark/bin/pravega-benchmark  -controller tcp://127.0.0.1:9090  -stream streamname1  -segments 1  -producers 1  -size 100   -throughput -1   -events 1000000